Key for Calendar display

 The word ‘calendar’ comes from the Latin kalendae ➚ ‘to announce’ referring to the Roman custom of announcing the official new moon that started the month; everyone then started counting the days within the new month.

 Most regrettably the date calculated by the sun is out of step to that by the moon.
 There are 12.37 lunar orbits in a year and coping with this awkward number was a real problem for ancient civilizations.
 If this was a whole number then calendars would be far simpler.
-It is likely that this incomplete thirteenth month of the solar year is the origin of 'unlucky thirteen ➚'.
+It is likely that this incomplete thirteenth month of the solar year is the true origin of 'unlucky thirteen ➚'.

 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.